prcutler/nflpool/readme.md

 For for more information on the league or rules, [visit the website](http://mlbpool2.com/rules/nfl-pool-rules/).

-The nflpool application is licensed using the GNU GPL v3.0.
+The nflpool application is licensed under the MIT license.

 ## Requirements
 * nflpool is under active development and these are subject to change